-💥 #4 - Impact Initiative: Daye's determined to leave an impact, not a trace.
+💥 #4 - Meet the Brands: Daye's determined to leave an impact, not a trace.

 Featuring Valentina Milanova, Founder of Daye.